-We provide leads to clients on a pay-for-performance (P4P) basis.
-This arrangement doesn’t work with all businesses, so we provide short advertising trials to see if the lead generation will be mutually profitable.
+We provide leads and sales to clients through marketing, advertising and sometimes on a pay-for-performance (P4P) basis.
+We also provide short advertising trials to see if the lead generation will be mutually profitable.

-Yet, there’s an inherent tension built in to the P4P partnerships we seek.
+For P4P partnerships, in particular, there’s an inherent tension built into a free trial.
 On the one hand, we bring a productive mix to the table:

 - Marketing and testing experience